-Ares Trading License and Collaboration Agreement
+Merck License and Collaboration Agreement

-On March 27, 2015, the Company and Intrexon entered into the Ares Trading Agreement with Ares Trading, a company within the pharmaceutical business of Merck KGaA, Darmstadt, Germany, through which the parties established a collaboration for the research and development and commercialization of Products (as defined below) for the prophylactic, therapeutic, palliative or diagnostic use for cancer in humans, which is referred to as the Field.
+On March 27, 2015, the Company and Intrexon signed a worldwide License and Collaboration Agreement ("Merck Agreement") with Ares Trading S.A. ("Ares Trading"), a subsidiary of the biopharmaceutical business of Merck KGaA, through which the parties established a collaboration for the research and development and commercialization of certain products for the prophylactic, therapeutic, palliative or diagnostic use for cancer in humans.